FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The rules and procedures set out in this document will be used during the FSOnline competition.

 ## High level overview
-Your AS is expected to continuously run a ros master.
+Your AS is expected to continuously run a ROS master.
-The simulator will launch a node ([fsds_ros_bridge](ros-bridge.md)) that connects to your ros system.
+The simulator will launch a node ([fsds_ros_bridge](ros-bridge.md)) that connects to your ROS system.
 This node will publish sensordata and listen for vehicle setpoints.
 When the simulation is done, the node is closed and your AS will no longer be able to interact with the simulator.
 [A more in depth explanation of the fsds system can be found here.](system-overview.md)